NolanMascrier/Gameuh.py/README.md

 * Sounds and musics ?
 * Lore and story mode ?
 * More game modes (boss rush, rogue like infinite waves, dungeons ?)
+* General optimisation -> Objective is a stable 50-60 FPS in battle

 # Known Bugs
 * After dragging a spell to a spellslot, it cannot be removed (it can be overwritten though) until the page is reloaded